api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 ## Waiting for auction award

-Immediately after the bidding phase is over, Auctioneer enters the award phase, determines the auction winner, and submits the `awardBid` transaction, which emits an AwardedBid event.
+Immediately after the bid phase is over, Auctioneer enters the award phase, determines the auction winner, and submits the `awardBid` transaction, which emits an AwardedBid event.
 This event indexes the three most important
 arguments: